FarnoushYousefi/Readme_Generator/README.md

-If you have any questions about the repo, open an issue or contact me directly at farnoush.yousefikejani@uwaterlo.ca.
-You can find more of my work at [farnoushYousefi](https://github.com/farnoushYousefi/).
+If you have any questions about the repo, open an issue or contact me directly at ads.
+You can find more of my work at [asd](https://github.com/asd/).